Education Technology Policy for a 21st Century Learning System

 We already have a free market in educational applications with sales directed at students and their families.
 If we are to make good use of it, we need to safeguard the public interest with both consumer and expert reviews and a ranking system.
 If TripAdvisor can warn travelers about bed bugs and travel industry nonsense, we should warn students and teachers about software bugs and pedagogical nonsense.

 Getting Credit.
 Learning 2.0.net would allow students to take tests and get credit for learning.
-For a century the two most important qualifications for passing a course have been the date of manufacture of the student and the number of hours the student’s bottom has been in a classroom chair.
+For a century, the two most important qualifications for passing a course have been the date of manufacture of the student and the number of hours the student’s bottom has been in a classroom chair.
 Learning 2.0.net can change that.
-Students could take tests when they were ready, could pass courses when they were ready, could take tests to get formative feedback.
+Students could take tests when they were ready, pass courses when they were ready, and take tests to get formative feedback.

 Useful Disruption